geersch/nestjs-getting-started/docs/01-getting-started-with-nestjs.md

 nest
 ```

-This will list all the commands you can execute via the NestJS CLI.
+This will list all the commands that you can execute via the NestJS CLI.
 We will be using some of them during this course.

-## What we'll be building in this course
+## What We'll Be Building in this Course

 We will be creating an API to calculate car insurance quotes for a fictional company called `Acme`.